 - Revenue: actions that finalise purchases, such as appointments and reservations, and completed transactions

-Therefore, CRO efforts will need to focus on the conversion type in question specifically.
-Seeking to increase engagement conversions, for example, requires an entirely different approach to increasing revenue conversions, despite the fundamental overlap.
+Therefore, CRO efforts will need to specifically focus on the conversion type in question.
+Seeking to increase engagement conversions, for example, requires an entirely different approach to get visitors to enter your conversion funnel than increasing revenue conversions, despite the fundamental overlap.

 Calculating Conversion Rates

-Finally, on the front of definitions, let us explore how one typically calculates conversion rates.
+Finally, let us explore how one typically calculates conversion rates on the front of definitions.

-However, there are two distinct types of websites regarding conversions; sites where visitors can convert manifold and sites where visitors may only convert once.
+However, there are two distinct types of websites regarding conversions; sites where your target audience/visitors can convert manifold and sites where visitors may only convert once.

-In the former case, one may calculate a user’s conversion rate as such; (unique orders/sessions) x 100.
-So a user who visited a site 10 times and converted 7 has a conversion rate of (7/10) x100, or 70%.
+In the former case, one may calculate a user’s conversion rate (unique orders/sessions) x 100.
+So a user who visited a site ten times and converted 7 has a conversion rate of (7/10) x100 or 70%.
 In turn, a site’s overall conversion rates would be (all unique orders/total number of sessions) x100.

 What Is Conversion Rate Optimisation?